-A "worst case scenario" was created by shifting the 45 degree beamline to the beam left by 2 mm and up by 2 mm.
-The dipole D1 was raised up by 2 mm and D2 was lowered by 2 mm.
-The results is given in Table 4.7 in the terms of the number of e^+ detected in coincidence mode by NaI detectors to the number of e^- incident on the T1.
+A "worst case scenario" was created by mis-aligning the beamline as given in Table 4.7.
+The results is given in Table 4.8 in the terms of the number of e+ detected in coincidence mode by NaI detectors to the number of e- incident on the T1.